galaxyxone/openlinks/development/auth0ConfigSetup.md

 - Sign up for Auth0

-- Create Auth0 Application to point to our React Front-End.
-You do that using the Auth0 Interface.
+- Create Auth0 Application within the Auth0 Dashboard to point to our React Front-End.

   1. Click the button that says "new applicaiton".
   2. Choose single-page app for your configuration